Prxnkzy/sdv-toolbox/README.md

 # Welcome to the Generoso SDV-toolbox !

 ## Overview
 The Generoso SDV-toolbox is a comprehensive Python toolkit designed to streamline pre-pentest operations.
-It supports a range of activities including DNS lookups, vulnerability assessments, reverse shell connections, password strength testing, and report generation.
+It supports a range of activities including DNS lookups, ARP scan, vulnerability assessments, reverse shell connections, and report generation.

 ## Installation
 Clone the repository to get started with the Generoso SDV-toolbox: